 Each incoming student will consult with his or her faculty advisor to choose an appropriate three-person committee, which is to meet sometime during the first semester.
 For master’s degree candidates this committee should be their advisory committee (see below).
 For PhD students this committee may be a subset of their eventual five-person advisory committee, which must be constituted by the end of the student’s third semester (see below).
 The initial three-person committee should include the advisor, a faculty member with related research interests, and a faculty member who adds breadth outside the student’s subdiscipline.

 The committee will meet with the student during the first semester to discuss the student’s goals, interests, strengths, and weaknesses.
 The committee is to help the student develop an initial plan (courses, research activities, milestones) that will guide the student toward a timely and successful master’s thesis defense or comprehensive exam.
-The advisor will submit a short summary of the meeting’s outcomes to the associate chair for graduate affairs for inclusion in the student’s academic file.
+The student will obtain signatures from the protocommittee and submit 1) the 1st Semester Meeting Summary form and 2) a copy of the signed Committee Meeting Log to the associate chair for graduate affairs for inclusion in the student’s academic file.

 General Department Policies